Zarah Fairn

-Zarah Fairn dos Santos (born December 10, 1986) is a French female mixed martial artist who competes in the Bantamweight and Featherweight divisions of the Ultimate Fighting Championship.
-She reached a career-best ranking of #7 at Women’s Featherweight on Fight Matrix on July 1, 2018.
+Zarah Fairn dos Santos (born December 10, 1986) is a French female mixed martial artist who competed in the Bantamweight and Featherweight divisions in the Ultimate Fighting Championship.

+Early life

+Fairn was born in Salvador, Bahia, Brazil to a Moroccan father and Brazilian mother.
+She started training in boxing at the age of 12 under her father who was a boxer.
+At 14 she moved to Paris, France joining a brother who was a professional basketball player there.
+She has a master's degree in social education and sport and a license in sports law.

 Mixed martial arts career

 Early career

 Fairn faced future Bellator title challenger Sinead Kavanagh at BAMMA 24: Ireland vs. England on February 26, 2016.
 She lost the close bout via split decision.

 Ultimate Fighting Championship

-Santos faced Megan Anderson on October 6, 2019, at UFC 243.
+Fairn faced Megan Anderson on October 6, 2019, at UFC 243.
 She lost the fight by first-round submission.

-Santos faced Felicia Spencer on February 29, 2020, at UFC Fight Night 169.
+Fairn faced Felicia Spencer on February 29, 2020, at UFC Fight Night 169.
 She lost by first-round TKO.

-Santos was scheduled to face Josiane Nunes on April 17, 2021, at UFC on ESPN: Whittaker vs. Gastelum.
+Fairn was scheduled to face Josiane Nunes on April 17, 2021, at UFC on ESPN: Whittaker vs. Gastelum.
 Fairn weighed in at 147 pounds, eight pounds over the 139-pound catchweight limit.
 (The bantamweight fight was moved to a catchweight prior to the start of the weigh-ins.)
 The bout against Nunes was canceled due to the weight discrepancy after Nunes weighed in at 136 pounds.

-Santos was scheduled to face Joselyne Edwards on August 28, 2021, at UFC on ESPN: Barboza vs. Chikadze, but the fight was canceled in late July when Edwards was removed from the event for another bout.
+Fairn was scheduled to face Joselyne Edwards on August 28, 2021, at UFC on ESPN: Barboza vs. Chikadze, but the fight was canceled in late July when Edwards was removed from the event for another bout.